Houston Construction Accident Lawyer

 Dangerous equipment can cause several injuries on construction sites if poorly maintained or poorly operated, posing a myriad of severe dangers to both construction workers and bystanders.

-Trenches on construction sites have the possibility of collapsing onto workers inside, resulting in tragic crave-in accidents.
-Workers could be trapped inside and sustain severe injuries due to falling debris and the collapsing structure.
+Trenches on construction sites can collapse onto workers inside, resulting in tragic crave-in accidents.
+Workers could be trapped inside and sustain severe injuries from falling debris and the collapsing structure.

 Construction sites are full of hazardous materials that could lead to severe injury, illness, or death if handled without proper training or safety gear.